 Before she came to work as my graduate student, Amy Haase wrote a master's thesis on water quality in Pennsylvania watersheds.
 Using data from about 40 watersheds, she and her masters advisor found empirical relationships between two land-use parameters: wooded area and impervious surface area (ISA), and three water quality parameters: concentrations of nitrogen, phosphorus and sediments.
 These concentrations were then compared with results from an earlier survey of ecosystem quality, to determine whether the land use in a given watershed was likely to lead to significant ecosystem impacts.
 They presented their results in the form of a GIS-driven web interface, that allowed stakeholders to predict water quality in their favorite watershed by tracing its boundaries on a map.

 My contribution to published paper for this project was to plot pollutant concentrations against land use parameters using the empirical relationships.
 Each pollutant has a cutoff level above which the ecosystem is expected to be impacted (below).
-Note that nitrogen concentrations depend only on wooded area, and not on ISA.
-By contrast, sediments are weakly dependent on ISA and phosphorus concentrations are strongly dependent on ISA.
-A cautious watershed manager should thus use predicted phosphorus concentrations to determine safe land use.
-For these Pennsylvania watersheds, areas with at least 75% woodland and less than 5% ISA may be considered pristine.
+Phosphorus appears to be give the most stringent conditions on land use; it is strongly dependent on ISA and wooded area.
+As "phosphorus is the plant nutrient most often responsible for impairment of surface water" *, a watershed cannot be considered pristine unless it has at least 75% woodland and less than 5% ISA.

-impervious surface area (%ISA).
-The diagonal line cutting off the upper right hand corner corresponds to
+Figure Caption: Impairment thresholds for three pollutants as a function of wooded area (%wood) and impervious surface area (%ISA).
+The diagonal line cutting off the upper right hand corner corresponds to %wood + %ISA = 100.